chuanglun/EBlink/README.md

 - for faster debug sessions because of the EBlink flash cache (e.g. only modified sectors are rewritten)
 - for using easy auto configuration scripts
 - as a remote (wifi) GDB server e.g. Raspberry (lightweight)
+- If you need a CLI programmer to modify particular flash locations (checksum, serials etc)
 - simple standalone flash tool

 ![Silabs with STlink-V2](https://www.sysdes.nl/github/SilabsStlinkV2_4.png)